Albatross: Ocean navigators par excellence.

 Lavoute C, Weiss M, Risso JJ, Rostain JC.
 Mechanism of action of nitrogen pressure in controlling striatal dopamine level of freely moving rats is changed by recurrent exposures to nitrogen narcosis.
 Neurochem Res 37(3): 655-664, 2012. doi: 10.1007/s11064-011-0657-1.

-Posted in Diving | Tagged , , , , , , , , , , , , , , , | Leave a comment
+Posted in Diving | Tagged , , , , , , , , , , , , , , , | Comments Off on Nitrogen narcosis, Rapture of the Depths, what do we really know about it?

 Great whites sharks, makos or sailfish, what is the fastest fish?